 Previously, I posted my thoughts on Tim Cook and how he is handling the FBI security grab controversy.
 I refrained from stating how I felt about the issue to stay focused on Mr. Cook’s leadership.

-I find myself siding with Apple and other technology companies who are warning us that we have gotten way too lazy when it comes to securing our data and ensuring our own privacy.
+I find myself siding with Apple and other technology companies.
+They are warning us that we have gotten way too lazy when it comes to securing our data and ensuring our privacy.
 And I also am guilty of being lazy.
 I have a simple swipe lock on my smartphone because it is too time-consuming to have to put in a long password every time I pick up my phone.

 Here is my logic.
 First, I believe that strong security (encryption, strong passwords, bit slicing, etc.) is in our national best interests.
-Yes, I understand that bad guys will have access to such technology and it will make life difficult for homeland security.
-The bad guys will have that technology anyway because we aren’t the only ones capable of providing robust security systems.
-That argument should sound familiar to those adamantly supporting the second amendment of the U.S. Constitution—if good guys are forced to have back doors to encryption, then only bad guys will have fully secured encryption.
+Yes, I understand bad guys will have access to such technology, and it will make life difficult for homeland security.
+The bad guys will have that technology because we aren’t the only ones capable of providing robust security systems.
+That argument should sound familiar to those adamantly supporting the second amendment of the U.S. Constitution.
+If we require good guys to have back doors to encryption, then only bad guys will have fully secured encryption.

-Second, once the law enforcement folks in this and other countries (yes, this is a global issue) find out that they can force companies to build custom software and/or hardware to defeat security, the companies will have a never-ending stream of requests for them to do so.
-What requests should be honored?
+Second, once the law enforcement folks in this and other countries (yes, this is a global issue) find out that they can force companies to build custom software or hardware to defeat security, the companies will have a never-ending stream of requests for them to do so.
+What requests should we honor?
 From which countries?
 That is a burden no company should have to bear.
-It is my understanding that there are several entities with a stack of phones they want to be infiltrated.
+It is my understanding that there are several entities with a stack of phones that they wish to infiltrate.
 They are waiting to see what happens next in this case.
 [Update 04/28/16: As we now know, the FBI found another way into the phone and dropped this case.
 So far, the other phones stacked up will have to fend for themselves — perhaps more trials!]

-Finally, I am told, and I choose to believe that the NSA has figured out how to break into our physical phones if they can lay their hands on them.
+Finally, I choose to believe that the NSA has figured out how to break into our physical phones if they can lay their hands on them.
 They have spent the time and budget to develop that expertise.
-The FBI, on the other hand, has chosen to try and force “us” to make it easy for them to break in by advocating for back doors, getting the manufacturers to do the work (as in this Apple case) and by greasing the skids through the courts.
+The FBI, on the other hand, has chosen to try and force “us” to make it easy for them to break in by advocating for back doors, getting the manufacturers to do the work (as in this Apple case), and by greasing the skids through the courts.

-I say, “No.” Let them fight the hard battle to get the budget to build their own expertise the same way other agencies have.
-The NSA and CIA would rather that there be powerful public encryption so that the internet of things and our communications as both corporate and personal are as secure as possible.
+I say, “No.” Let them fight the hard battle to get the budget to build their expertise the same way other agencies have.
+The NSA and CIA would rather that there be powerful public encryption so that the internet of things and our communications, both corporate and personal, are as secure as possible.
 They are happy to pit their technology skills against the bad guys and spies, but they want our infrastructure and communications secure.

 The FBI is working to make us all less safe and secure.
 The public needs to educate themselves, as much as possible, on how technology and security work.